-Measuring the Return on investment of Marketing Programs
+Measuring the Return on Investment of Marketing Automation Programs

-Measuring what a marketing program has contributed based on cost and revenue is the holy grail – it seems like an easy formula, right?
+Measuring what a marketing automation programs has contributed based on cost and revenue is the holy grail – it seems like an easy formula, right?
 Why is it then so difficult for marketers to answer the question, “Did this program deliver a Return on investment?”

 Reasons Why Measuring Marketing Programs Can Be Difficult

 It’s what all marketers want to know – what results can I get from this program?
 But providing these answers can be tough.
 A few challenges usually encountered are:

 Most times, the factors outside Marketing’s control do affect program outcomes – from macro-economic trends to the quality of the sales representatives.
 If economic growth leads to increased revenue, can marketers say their programs delivered better Returns on investment?

 The cash you invest today will definitely have an impact at some point in the future.
 The previous month’s trade show may deliver results the next month or maybe even a year later.
 However, marketers need to choose where to invest their budget today.